sahmett/sahmett/README.md

 <h1 align="center">Hi 👋, I'm Seyyit Ahmet</h1>
 <h3 align="center">Lifelong learner.
 I use technology that helps me.</h3>

-<p> As a young engineer, I focused on gaining experience in many fields in order to develop my skill set and gain different perspectives during my education process.
-In this direction, my efforts to get to know different disciplines and sectors such as education, magazine publishing, food, software, power electronics, R&D, aerospace, automotive, artificial intelligence, optimisation have given me valuable skills and different stories such as productivity, problem solving, quick adaptation to the team, openness to learning, adaptability.

-During and after my undergraduate education, I strengthened my skills by participating in various projects in software development and artificial intelligence.
+<p>During and after my undergraduate education, I strengthened my skills by participating in various projects in software development and artificial intelligence.
 As an engineer concentrating on solving problems with software and artificial intelligence, I aim to gain deep expertise in this field and build a meaningful career.</p>

 - 🔭 I’m currently working on **YetGenAkbankBackendEgitimi**